brunoanc/EternalModManager/README.md

 The app is currently available in the [AUR](https://aur.archlinux.org/packages/eternalmodmanager/).
 You can use your favorite AUR helper to install it, or download and build manually as described in the [Arch wiki](https://aur.archlinux.org/packages/eternalmodmanager/).

 ## Installing on Windows
-Make sure you have the [.NET 7 Runtime](https://dotnet.microsoft.com/en-us/download) installed, then download and extract the latest .zip from the latest release to your DOOM Eternal directory.
+Make sure you have the [.NET 7 Runtime](https://dotnet.microsoft.com/en-us/download) installed, then download and extract the .zip from the latest release to your DOOM Eternal directory.

 ## Compiling
 First, make sure you have the latest version of the .NET 7 SDK installed.
 Then clone the repo, and run the following commands: